 With more than 50,000 vessels transiting every year, maritime trade is ever-expanding.
 In the coming times, these ‘sea highways’ would see an unprecedented surge in traffic.
 Which calls for more efficient, cost-effective ways of shipping and trading.
 The growing demand has urged companies and freight forwarders to find better ways for managing freight charges and control container tariffs on shipping routes.

-And now, with Container xChange’s Container Availability Index (CAx), you can even search for container availability by just typing in the port.
-If you’re organizing your next shipment, you can find SOC containers in more than 2500 locations on xChange.
+Now, with Container xChange’s Container Availability Index (CAx), you can even search for container availability by just typing in the port.